learn-co-curriculum/dsc-linear-transformations/README.md

 ### Log transformation

-Log transformation is a very useful tool when you have data that clearly does not follow a normal distribution. log transformation can help reducing skewness when you have skewed data, and can help reducing variability of data.
+As seen in the previous lesson, a log transformation is a very useful tool when you have data that clearly does not follow a normal distribution. log transformation can help reducing skewness when you have skewed data, and can help reducing variability of data.

 ### Min-max scaling